Readings for the Feast Day of St. Alban

 Before England was called England, when it was just an island at the outermost edge of the known world, there was a priest named Amphibalus running around causing all kinds of trouble.
 He preached of a God who had a tremendous love for humanity and creation, a God who cared for each creature on earth from the largest whale to the tiniest caterpillar to the colorful sparrow and who knew the number of hairs on each person’s head.
 The Roman rulers of this island, which was then known as Britain or Albion, were threatened by this priest and his message and attempted to capture him and force him to renounce his belief in this loving God and pledge his allegiance to the violent gods of the Greco-Roman pantheon.

 The priest Amphibalus always managed to escape from the clutches of the Roman soldiers.
 One day, after nearly getting caught, Amphibalus ran into a man, who instead of turning him into the authorities decided to welcome him into his home.
 The man who showed hospitality to Amphibalus was named Alban and he offered Amphibalus a tall glass of cold water in exchange for a conversation regarding this loving God about whom he preached.
 Amphibalus told Alban about how this loving God came to earth as a man, as a Palestinian Jew named Joshua, and embodied this love in his life and teachings.
 The Roman authorities of Joshua’s day felt threatened by his message and decided to have him killed, but even while he was dying, Joshua continued to show the love of God, teaching us that we need no longer fear death.
 Amphibalus explained to Alban that what looks like death is actually a transition into something far more grand.
 He said that this earthly life is another womb out of which we will eventually emerge.
-Just as life outside our mother’s womb is far more bright and expansive as life within the womb so too is the life on the other side.
+Just as life outside our mother’s womb is far more bright and expansive than life within the womb so too is the life on the other side.
 He used the image of a caterpillar in its cocoon, saying “If you open up the cocoon, all you see is white goo.
 It looks likes the caterpillar is dead and gone but, in reality, the caterpillar is transitioning into a magnificent butterfly that will soon dance in the sky with the sparrows.
 In the same way,” Amphibalus explained, “we will shuffle off this caterpillar-like clothing and emerge with more beauty and color than we can ever imagine.
 Joshua showed this to us by appearing to his friends in his resurrected body, by returning to us caterpillars as the butterfly.

 Alban was deeply moved by everything that Amphibalus shared about the life and teachings of Joshua and asked how he can participate in this life and love of God.
 Amphibalus then told Alban about the sacrament of baptism, explaining how it is a visible sign and promise of one’s participation in the resurrection.
 Amphibalus took a sip of water and then looked at the liquid and said, “You see, Alban, water is necessary for survival and yet it can also be dangerous and deadly.
 The psalmist of Psalm 69 illustrates the potential perils of water when he prayed, ‘Let not the torrent of waters wash over me, neither let the deep swallow me up.’
 One of the reasons we use water in the sacrament of baptism,” Amphibalus explained, “is because it is potentially dangerous.
 Baptism is an immersion in water to show the world that what might look danger, drowning and even death is actually life; it is claiming for ourselves the promise that death is no longer something to be feared, but a transition into a deeper experience and understanding of God’s love and life.”